-- Our Head of Investor Relations engages regularly with our shareholders - Shareholder information available on our website - Tracing programme initiated to attempt to distribute unclaimed dividends to shareholders - Responses to shareholder information requests - Responses to, and engagement with, voting agencies in relation to AGM resolutions. - Participated in the Home Builders Federation's (HBF) Customer Satisfaction Survey with an aim to consistently achieve a five-star performance - Introduced new processes for service and after care with site teams having more direct responsibility for quality - Our CNPSL division focused on developing relationships with institutional customers - Responded to existing customer queries.
+- Our Head of Investor Relations engages regularly with our shareholders - Shareholder information available on our website - Tracing programme initiated to attempt to distribute unclaimed dividends to shareholders - Responses to shareholder information requests - Responses to, and engagement with, voting agencies in relation to AGM resolutions. - Understanding and responding to matters of interest and concern to shareholders for example the implementation of our Remuneration Policy and reflecting shareholders' views - A member of the FTSE4Good and increased our CDP rating from B to A- - Carefully considering what investors expect from engagement with voting agencies.

-- Outcomes - Understanding and responding to matters of interest and concern to shareholders for example the implementation of our Remuneration Policy and reflecting shareholders' views - A member of the FTSE4Good and increased our CDP rating from B to A- - Carefully considering what investors expect from engagement with voting agencies.
+Meetings with investors

-78 Meetings with investors
+A-

-A- We increased our CDP rating from B to A-
+We increased our CDP rating from B to A-